section-engineering-education/engineering-education/articles/building-your-web-server-with-vlang/index.md

 Other features are:

-- TCC backends: The main backend compile to human readable C
+- TCC backends: The main backend compiles V to human readable C
-- V possesses a compile-time of 1million lines of code per second.
+- V possesses a compile-time of 1 million lines of code per second.
 - They’re no dependencies.
 V is being built with V!
 - Memory management: By design, V promotes a simple abstraction-free code style.
 Based on the official V documentation: